BONDdata/index/README.md

-# list_BONDtv.html
+# html code
-Playlist.html from github.com
+from github.com